 Children spying on the yovos (whiteys).

 Parents often wanted photos with their kids.
 It’s likely that this is the first photo this family has ever had taken of them.
+I sent copies of all my photos to Marji to give out to people, I hope they made it.

 After I took the above picture the butchers noticed me and invited me inside to get a better shot.